Log-Euclidean Lie Groups: The Isomorphic Isometry Theorem

 showing that $\Phi$ is a Riemannian isometry.
 Finally, since $\psi$ is in particular a Lie‐algebra isomorphism, Theorem \ref{isomorphism_thm} guarantees that $\Phi$ is a Lie‐group isomorphism.
 Therefore $\Phi$ is both a Lie‐group isomorphism and a Riemannian isometry, as claimed. \end{proof}

-\begin{remark} The proof of Theorem \ref{iso_isom_thm} involves a linear isometry of the Frobenius inner product on the Lie algebras.
-More generally, one can always make explicit an isometry between real inner-product spaces of same dimensions using a linear invertible matrix, and the theorem still holds.
-In other words, any two log-Euclidean metrics defined on manifolds of the same dimension, are (Riemannian) isometric. \end{remark}
+\begin{remark} The proof of Theorem \ref{iso_isom_thm} uses a linear isometry between the Lie algebras endowed with their chosen inner products.
+Concretely, given any linear isomorphism $A:\mathfrak g\to\mathfrak h$, one may take the orthogonal factor in the polar decomposition of $A$ (equivalently, map an orthonormal basis of $\mathfrak g$ to an orthonormal basis of $\mathfrak h$) to obtain a linear isometry $\psi:\mathfrak g\to\mathfrak h$.
+Thus any two log-Euclidean metrics on manifolds of the same dimension are (non-canonically) Riemannian isometric. \end{remark}

 \begin{remark} One can always choose $\psi := \mathrm d_{e_H}\log_H \circ A \circ \left(\mathrm d_{e_G}\log_G\right)^{-1}$ and take its orthogonal part in its polar decomposition to obtain a linear isometry $\mathfrak g \rightarrow \mathfrak h$ which translates to a Lie group isomorphism and a Riemannian isometry $G \rightarrow H$.
 Alternatively, one can build isometries at the Lie algebras level by sending orthonormal basis to orthonormal basis. \end{remark}